kinners00/bolt/documentation/examples_windows.md

 After you have installed your package, with the help of Bolt, you can use Chocolatey to automate all of the package management tasks for upgrades or uninstalls.
 You can use Puppet Enterprise to guarantee state across all of your nodes and handle configuration drift — and make sure no one accidentally uninstalls the package that you just installed.

-> **Note:** If you're only working with one of these groups (linux/windows) you can simply delete the content for that group in your inventory file.